siran/writing/books/The Emergence of Self/The Emergence of Self - 004 The Hard Problem Is a Translation Problem.md

 point is that the loop can carry higher-order imprints built from lower-order ones.

+Color, idea, and body belong to the same family in this respect.
+The lived body is not the bare physical support any more than the idea of red is a wavelength.
+All are imprints through which the loop organizes and recognizes itself and its world.

 What another observer sees, however, is only the public side of the loop:

 - neural activity,